OSLC/developing-oslc-applications/_harp/iotp_adaptor/rootservices.md

 ## Implementing the rootservices Document

-The CE4IoTConnector rootservices resource is provided the RootServicesService servlet which sets some request attributes and the dispatches to `/rootservices_rdfxml.jsp`.
+The iotp-adaptor rootservices resource is provided the RootServicesService servlet which sets some request attributes and the dispatches to `/rootservices_rdfxml.jsp`.
 The URL to the RootServicesServices servlet is specified in the web.xml file.
 By convention the URL is the base URL of the server followed by `/rootservices`.

 ```
 	<servlet>